maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 update operation.
-The information from the XML source provided by the Xml object, will be used to populate the respective fields of the Instance object, overwriting any existing values, exactly as described in the [Operation "updateInstance"](#operation-createinstance).
+The information from the XML source provided by the Xml object, will be used to populate the respective fields of the Instance object, overwriting any existing values, exactly as described in the ["createInstance"](#operation-createinstance) operation.
 In order to minimise the amount of information exchange however, there is no need to re-upload the Doc object of the Instance.
-It is sufficient to provide an empty Doc object with just the ID field populated, so that the service can validate that there has been not change.
+It is sufficient to provide an empty Doc object with just the ID field populated, so that the service can validate that there has not been change.

 #### Operation Parameters
 <!--